-Attachments will not form part of the Community Grants Hub's assessment unless a specific checking process is negotiated.
+Attachments will not form part of the Hub's assessment.

-7.2 Joint (consortia) applications
+7.2 Joint (Consortia) applications

-We recognise that some organisations may want to join together as a group to deliver a project.
+We recognise that some organisations may want to join together as a group to form a National Women's Alliance.

 In these circumstances, you must appoint a 'lead organisation'.
 Only the lead organisation can submit the application form and enter into a grant agreement with the Commonwealth.
 The lead organisation of a consortium must also be an eligible entity type as outlined in section 4.1.
 The application must identify all other members of the proposed group.